The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

-Hence, as shown in the above four paragraphs, studying the Hall coefficient does not substantially simplify the MIT identification task.
-Instead, the extrapolation problems, which impede the identification of the MIT on the basis of $\sigma(T)$ data, occur also in the analysis of $R_{\rm H}(T)$.
+Hence, as shown in the above paragraphs, at the current stage, studying the Hall coefficient does not substantially simplify the MIT identification task.
+Instead, similar severe extrapolation problems for $T \rightarrow 0$ as they impede the identification of the transition point and the study of its vicinity on the basis of $\sigma(T)$ data hamper also the analysis of $R_{\rm H}(T)$.
+Moreover, trying to identify the MIT on the basis of the Hall coefficient is hindered by far less information on this quantity being available in the literature than on the conductivity.

-As a second alternative observable, we now consider the single-particle density of states obtained from tunneling experiments.
-Investigating amorphous Nb$_x$Si$_{1-x}$, Hertel {\it et al.}\ reported the formation of a square-root zero-bias anomaly as the MIT is approached from the metallic side and the opening of a gap at the insulating side.\cite{Her.etal.83} The authors claimed a coincidence of, on the one hand, the extrapolated $\sigma(T = 0,x)$ reaching zero and, on the other hand, the zero-bias density of states vanishing.\cite{Her.etal.83}
+As a second alternative observable, we now consider the single-particle density of states obtained from tunneling experiments, more precisely, the control parameter dependence of the zero-bias density of states.
+Investigating amorphous Nb$_x$Si$_{1-x}$ in Ref.\ \onlinecite{Her.etal.83}, Hertel et al.\ reported the formation of a square-root zero-bias anomaly as the MIT is approached from the metallic side and the opening of a gap on the insulating side.
+The authors claimed a coincidence of, on the one hand, $\lim_{T \rightarrow 0} \sigma(T,x)$ reaching zero and, on the other hand, the zero-bias density of states vanishing.\cite{Her.etal.83}

 Unfortunately, Ref.\ \onlinecite{Her.etal.83} contains only the extrapolated $\sigma(T = 0,x)$ data and not the original $T$ dependences of $\sigma$.
-However, a part of the latter data is displayed in Figs.\ 1 and 8 of the follow-up publication by Bishop {\it et al.}, Ref.\ \onlinecite{Bish.etal.85}.
-According to Fig.\ 8 of Ref.\ \onlinecite{Bish.etal.85}, at low $T$, the experimental $\sigma(T)$ substantially deviate from the $\sigma = a + b\,T^{1/2}$ behavior stated in Ref.\ \onlinecite{Her.etal.83}.
-Hence, the corresponding $T \rightarrow 0$ extrapolations, as well as the location of the MIT derived therefrom are called into question.
-(The published information is not sufficient for a detailed reanalysis such as presented for various other substances in our Sects.\ III and IV.)
+However, a part of the latter data is displayed in Figures 1 and 8 of the follow-up publication by Bishop et al., Ref.\ \onlinecite{Bish.etal.85}.
+According to Figure 8 of Ref.\ \onlinecite{Bish.etal.85}, at low $T$, the experimental $\sigma(T)$ substantially deviate from the $\sigma = a + b\,T^{1/2}$ behavior stated in Ref.\ \onlinecite{Her.etal.83}.
+Hence, the corresponding $T \rightarrow 0$ extrapolations as well as the location of the MIT derived therefrom are called into question.
+(The published information is not sufficient for a detailed reanalysis such as presented for various other substances in our Sections 3 and 4.)